Method of action for Dopamine precursors

 Show answer

-Inhibits glutamate release and inactivates sodium channels.
+Inhibits glutamate release and inactivate sodium channels

 What is the main storage location for serotonin?